AdobeDocs/experience-platform.en/help/identity-service/identity-graph-linking-rules/example-scenarios.md

 * Configure either the CRM ID, phone number, or email address as the unique identifier and thus limit one person to just one CRM ID, phone number, and/or email address associated with their account.

-## Bad identity values
+## Erroneous or bad identity values

-There are cases where non-unique, erroneous identity values are ingested in the system.
+There are cases where non-unique, erroneous identity values are ingested in the system, irrespective of namespace.
 Examples include:

 * IDFA namespace with the identity value of "user_null".
   * IDFA identity values should have 36 characters: 32 alphanumeric characters and four hyphens.